Pravara Rural College of Pharmacy

+P.R.C.O.P. was rated as one of India’s Top 75 Pharmacy Colleges by the Career Guidance 360 magazine.
+It was also the first Pharmacy College to win the “Nirmal College Award” by the Maharashtra Govt.

 History

-Pravara Rural College of Pharmacy has its origin in 1981-82 when Diploma in Pharmacy Course was established as one of the seven disciplines in Padmashri Dr. Vitthalrao Vikhe Patil Institute of Technology & Engineering (Polytechnic) at Pravaranagar by Hon’ble Shri.
-E. V. alias Balasaheb Vikhe Patil, M.P. & Ex.Minister, Heavy Industries & Public Enterprises, Govt. of India to meet the demands of Pharmacist of this rural area.
+Pravara Rural College of Pharmacy has its origin in 1981-82 when Diploma in Pharmacy Course was established as one of the seven disciplines in Padmashri and to meet the demand of Pharmacists in this rural area.